liberteach/devops-course/decks/7-istio-service-mesh.deck.md

 ## Results

   - running [Bookinfo example application](https://istio.io/docs/examples/bookinfo/) and available at `http://$GATEWAY_URL/productpage` (where $GATEWAY_URL - is specific IP and PORT for every deployment)
-  - running [Kiali dashboard](https://kiali.io/) with an overview of your mesh with the relationships between the services, like on [this image](https://istio.io/docs/setup/getting-started/kiali-example2.png).
+  - running [Kiali dashboard](https://kiali.io/) with an overview of your mesh with the relationships between the services, like here:

   ![this image](https://istio.io/docs/setup/getting-started/kiali-example2.png)